 At a famous cemetery near the end of 2002, a woman who needs reminding to stay alive crosses paths with the man who drafted the terms of the Cold War.
-He now wants to contact the dead—the great love he lost more than six decades before.
+The former diplomat now wants to talk to the dead—namely, the great love he lost more than six decades before.
 So do his three friends, also prominent intellectuals whose “quartet” is masterminded by a mystic with strange powers.
-While the men want desperately to return to a lost past, Daphne has been running away from her own—the quantum physicist who had hoped to solve the problem of time.
+While the men want desperately to return to a lost past, the woman, Daphne, has been running away from her own—the quantum physicist who had hoped to solve the problem of time.
 Although she takes Mistress Eugenie for a grifter, the woman’s machinations illuminate dormant, interconnected mysteries.
 Daphne’s journey reveals that the past is neither static nor ever truly complete, that time’s phantom traces allow us to discover whom history has ghosted.
 Love remains the measure of all things, freeing us from imprisonment by time and tragedy.

 The old man in the khaki windbreaker had picked the wrong day to be alone.
 Bleakness hung in the air with the ghostly drape of Spanish moss.
 The old man seemed to Daphne distressingly lost within the windbreaker, the cemetery, the context of her life.
 And yet here he was holding blue light.
 Continue Reading →

 Once upon a time a girl named Daphne made a nuisance of herself by running away—after her father had moved out and was maneuvering to take her brother to the other side of the country.
 Continue Reading →

 “Victor Slocum’s second heart came from a guy killed in a car crash,” Daphne told Linus Steinbrenner at the cemetery.
 “He was only nineteen, the guy.
 He was known for having a ‘Zen-like’ demeanor—very calm.”
 Continue Reading →